ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 - The **average** rate at which packets arrive is $a$ packets/sec
 - The transmission rate is $R$ bits/sec
-- The length of packes are all $L$ bits
+- The length of packets are all $L$ bits

 Then the average rate at which bits arrive at the queue is $La$ bits/sec.
 Also, assume the queue is very big, so that it can hold an infinite number of bits.

 The ratio $La/R$ is called the **traffic intensity**.
 If the traffic intensity is greater than 1, it means that the average rate exceeds the transmission rate.
 Therefore, the queue will tend to increase without bound, which results into the infinite queuing delay!

 On the other hand, you might think if ${La/R \leq 1}$, then the queue will always be empty, i.e., no queuing delay!.
-Unfortunately, that only happends in the case that the packets come with a contant time interval.
+Unfortunately, that only happens in the case that the packets come with a constant time interval.
 Since we are talking about the **average** rate $a$, the packets is allowed, and in most cases, to arrive in **bursts**.

 For example, suppose $N$ packets arrive simultaneously every ${L\over R}N$ seconds, where a packet arrives every $L\over R$ seconds in average.
 The first packet has no queuing delay; the second packet has a queuing delay of $L\over R$ seconds; and the $n$th packet would has a queuing delay of ${(n-1)L}\over R$ seconds.
 Then ultimately leads to a significant average queuing delay!